seasoned-code/seasoned-code.github.io/_posts/2019-09-01-hungarian-woulash.md

 ### Instructions
 1. In a large pot, heat oil on medium-high.
 When warm, add onions, garlic, oregano, and basil.
 Sauté for 3-4 minutes.
-2. Add the tomatoes, bell peppers, paste, and hungarian wax pepper.
+2. Add the tomatoes, bell peppers, soy sauce, paste, and hungarian wax pepper.
 Cook for an additional 10 minutes.
 3. Add broth, salt, peppercorn, textured-vegetable-protein (tvp) and beans.
 Bring to a boil, then low heat for an additional 10 minutes.
 4. Serve, if you are lucky, this will be rather spicy!